vmware-archive/node-examples/ssl/README.md

 # The SSL-Put-Get Example

 This Node.js example demonstrates basic SSL connection of a client with a GemFire Cache cluster.
-This application leverages the put-get-remove example, which should be reviewed prior starting.
+This application leverages the CRUD-ops example, which should be reviewed prior starting.
 The example works with either a local Apache Geode or Pivotal GemFire cluster.